Thyroid Cancer: Specialists, Diagnosis And Treatment

 MBBS (Singapore) – MRCP (United Kingdom)

-He is a member of several professional bodies including American Society of Clinical Oncology (ASCO), European Society of Medical Oncology (ESMO), International Association for the Study of Lung Cancer (IASLC) and was an executive committee member of the Singapore Society of Oncology.
+He is a member of several professional bodies including the American Society of Clinical Oncology (ASCO), European Society of Medical Oncology (ESMO), International Association for the Study of Lung Cancer (IASLC) and was an executive committee member of the Singapore Society of Oncology.

 Dr Tan is fluent in English, Mandarin and Malay/Bahasa.
 He is able to speak some Cantonese and Hokkien.
 He has taken care of patients from many regional and overseas regions including Malaysia, Indonesia, Vietnam, Myanmar, China, Bangladesh, Sri Lanka and India.